JavaWiz1/kodi-cli/README.md

 This tool can be used from the command line to execute commands against a target Kodi host via the RPC interface defined at  https://kodi.wiki/view/JSON-RPC_API/v12.

-The available commands are defined via a json file ([**kodi_namespaces.json**](https://github.com/JavaWiz1/kodi-cli/blob/develop/kodi_namespaces.json)) which describes all the namespaces, methods and parameters available for managing the kodi device remotely.
+The available commands are defined via jsons files ([**methods.json and types.json**](https://github.com/JavaWiz1/kodi-cli/blob/develop/json-defs/)) which describes all the namespaces, methods, parameters (methods.json) and reference types (types.json) for managing the kodi device remotely.
+These files are copied from the kodi source repository for kodi v19 (matrix).

 **Note**
-- Not all the commands are fully defined, further iterations of the code will include updates to this json file to make more commands available.
-- Namespace and Methods are case-sensitive.
+- Namespace Methods and Types are case-sensitive.
 Use help parameter or refer to the [Kodi RPC page](https://kodi.wiki/view/JSON-RPC_API/v12) for proper capitalization.
 - An *entrypoint* is created on install that allows the script to be run without specifying ***python kodi_cli.py***, simply type ***kodi-cli*** to execute the script.
 </br></br>
-The documentation will reflect calls using the entrypoint as described above.
+The documentation will reflect calls using the entrypoint (*kodi-cli*) as described above.